William Lewis Reece: Identification

-When questioned whether he was involved in any other disappearances or murders in the area, Reece strongly insisted that he had nothing to do with them.

-Trials
+Murder trials

 Oklahoma trial

 In July 2016, Reece was extradited from Texas to Oklahoma to stand trial for the murder of Johnston.
 A few days later, he appeared before the Oklahoma County District Court, where a hearing was scheduled for October 10, 2016, after he waived his right to a speedy trial.

 The trial began on April 21, 2017.
 Reece's defense team filed a motion for a change of venue, claiming that the county courthouse offices contained asbestos dust that could negatively affect the health of the trial's participants.
 An independent examination concluded that the building's condition was hazardous.
 The trial adjourned until June 2019.
 In the meantime, prosecutors from Texas announced that they would extradite him to their state to stand trial for the murders of Smither, Cox, and Cain after the end of his Oklahoma trial.

 The trial was indefinitely postponed due to the COVID-19 pandemic and resumed in May 2021.
 Among the people present at the trial were Tiffany Johnston's relatives, law enforcement officers involved in the murder investigation, Sandra Sapaugh, and two other girls who claimed that Reece had kidnapped and raped them in the Houston area on July 3, 1997.
 On May 28, he was found guilty on all counts by jury verdict.
 His defense attorney had advocated for an acquittal based on the supposedly broken plea agreement between his client and law enforcement officials.

 On August 19, 2021, Reece was officially sentenced to death by the Oklahoma County District Court.
-After the trial, prosecutors stated that their client had given partially false information in his confession and failed to disclose both his true motives for the crime and the accurate details.
+After the trial, prosecutors stated that Reece had given partially false information in his confession and failed to disclose both his true motives for the crime and the accurate details.
 Two days before his conviction, he was charged with possessing prohibited items after a search of his cell at the county jail revealed that he had purchased a cell phone from fellow inmates.

 Texas trial

-Following his conviction for Johnson's murder in Oklahoma, Reece was extradited to stand trial in Texas in early March 2022.
-He pleaded guilty to all three murders and was sentenced to life imprisonment in June 2022.
+Following his conviction for Johnston's murder in Oklahoma, Reece was extradited to stand trial in Texas in early March 2022.
+He pleaded guilty to the murders of Laura Smither, Jessica Cain, and Kelli Ann Cox, and was sentenced to life imprisonment in June 2022.
+He plead to Cain and Smith's murders in Galveston County and to Cox's murder in Brazoria County.

+Incarceration and current status

+Ever since his conviction, Reece remains incarcerated at the Polunsky unit in Texas.
+He filed an appeal against his conviction in Oklahoma, arguing that his confession was coerced, but the Oklahoma Court of Criminal Appeals denied the appeal on July 10, 2025.